 The GEO-KOMPSAT-2 consists of a pair of satellites for multi-purpose.
-One (GEO-KOMPSAT-2A) is for meteorological dedicated satellite with the space weather as a piggyback mission.
+One (GEO-KOMPSAT-2A) is for meteorological mission-only.
 The other (GEO-KOMPSAT-2B) is for ocean and environmental missions.
 Ocean mission is to monitor the ocean colour using an advanced Geostationary Ocean Colour Imager (GOCI) continuously.
 The environmental mission is to monitor atmospheric environments globally with the first payload carried on the geostationary satellite.
 The GEO-KOMPSAT-2A and -2B satellites will be launched in May 2018, and March 2019, respectively.